KOVACSAttilaLajos-IT/AI-invisible-backbone/README.md

 Idle compute
 Pipeline inefficiencies
 Scaling overhead

 AI cost is not model cost.
-It is system cost.
+It is system cost

 ## 6. Failure Modes